Groom & Groomsmen

 What to Look for in a Winter Groom’s Suit

 Are you thinking of having a winter wedding?
 Then you’re in the right place!
 Because when it comes to dressing for a wedding at this time of year, the unforgiving weather must be a consideration.
-And finding the line between staying warm and looking like your clothes are engulfing you, is a true balancing act.
+And finding the line between staying warm and looking stylish is a true balancing act.
 Luckily, the lovely guys and gals over at The Gentlemanual are here to help!
 Today they’re giving us the low down on just what to look for in a Winter suit for your big day, including some of the best fabrics, patterns and colors…..

 “The fabric of the suits you choose for your special day can make all the difference.
 Luckily, looking sharp is even easier with those heavier winter fabrics.
 Here is our definitive guide on what to look for in a winter suit.
 You’re sure to look cool and stay warm when you say “I Do.””

 If anyone tries to sell you a suit under the claim that it’s suitable for year-round wear, grab your money and run.
 A fabric that’s breathable and lightweight in the summer will make you miserable at your winter wedding, and vice versa.
 Unless you’re getting married in a very temperate climate, you should be focused on fabrics with a little more weight.